 On this page

-If you are temporarily unable to pay your debts, you can ask the court to grant you deferral (suspension) of payment (surseance van betaling).
+Are you temporarily unable to pay your debts?
+You can ask the court to grant you deferral (suspension) of payment (surseance van betaling).
 Suspensions are granted for 18 months.
 Suspension of payment enables you to avoid bankruptcy.
 It could be that debt restructuring is more appropriate to your situation.

 How to file for a suspension of payment?

-The court will grant provisional approval within one day and the judge will appoint an adminstrator.
+The court will grant provisional approval within 1 day.
+The judge will appoint an administrator.
 You will then be informed whether or not you are granted a definitive suspension of payment.

 A hearing for you and your creditors will be held within 2 to 4 weeks of the provisional ruling.
-During the hearing you can explain your situation and your creditors will be allowed to vote on the matter.
+During the hearing you can explain your situation.
+Your creditors will also be allowed to vote on the matter.
 If too few creditors vote in favour of a suspension, the court will not grant you one.
 Otherwise it is the court that decides on whether or not to grant a definitive suspension of payment.
 The creditors are free to appeal against the court’s decision.

 If the court refuses a definitive suspension, you may be declared bankrupt.
 You can appeal against the refusal to grant the definitive suspension and any declaration of bankruptcy.